AnyBlok/anyblok_wms_base/doc/core_concepts.rst

-- containers can be moved in a way that the system is able to track and take into account, e.g, in the quantity queries, whereas with a separate model, we'd probably have a ``parent`` field, of which any change of value would impact all times, present, future and event past.
+- containers can be moved in a way that the system is able to track and take into account, e.g, in the quantity queries, whereas with a separate model, we'd probably have a ``parent`` field, of which any change of value would impact all times, present, future and even past.
 - containers are automatically typed and have properties, which can be used to encode various functional aspects.
 - containers can be received (after all, warehouse hardware is also